^

 , medical expert

-Complex development of the eyeball leads to birth defects.
-Most often there is an irregular curvature of the cornea or lens, as a result of which the image on the retina is distorted (astigmatism).
-With broken proportions of the eyeball, congenital nearsightedness (visual axis is elongated) or farsightedness (the visual axis is shortened).
-A gap in the iris (coloboma) often occurs in the anterior medial segment.
-The remains of the branches of the artery of the vitreous body interfere with the passage of light in the vitreous body.
-Sometimes there is a violation of transparency of the lens (congenital cataract).
-The underdevelopment of the venous sinus of the sclera (helmet duct) or the space of the iris-corneal angle (fountain spaces) causes congenital glaucoma.
+Complex development of the eyeball leads to the appearance of congenital defects.
+Most often, there is an irregular curvature of the cornea or lens, as a result of which the image on the retina is distorted (astigmatism).
+When the proportions of the eyeball are disturbed, congenital myopia (the visual axis is elongated) or hyperopia (the visual axis is shortened) appear.
+A gap in the iris (coloboma) most often occurs in its anteromedial segment.
+Remnants of the vitreous artery branches interfere with the passage of light in the vitreous body.
+Sometimes there is a violation of the transparency of the lens (congenital cataract).
+Underdevelopment of the venous sinus of the sclera (Schlemm's canal) or the space of the iridocorneal angle (Fountain spaces) causes congenital glaucoma.

 The iLive portal does not provide medical advice, diagnosis or treatment.